My friend has been depressed and has started talking about ending it all. What can I do?

 Some people may hurt themselves as a way of dealing with overwhelming emotional pain or anxiety - though some don’t know why they do it.
 Self-harm can include cutting or burning the skin, pulling out hair or eyelashes, hitting yourself, or taking an overdose of medication.

 It may help the person to talk about how they are feeling.
-If they don’t feel comfortable talking to you about it, you might suggest someone they can talk to.
+If they don’t feel comfortable talking to you about it, you could suggest someone they can talk to - see next question.

 More information about how to help someone is on the Mental Health Foundation website.